Velocidex/velociraptor-docs/content/vql_reference/plugin/upload_s3/_index.md

 credentialssecret|The AWS secret credentials to use|string
 endpoint|The Endpoint to use|string
-serversideencryption|The server side encryption method to use|string noverifycert|Skip TLS Verification (deprecated in favor of SkipVerify)|bool skip_verify|Skip TLS Verification|bool
+serversideencryption|The server side encryption method to use|string kmsencryptionkey|The server side KMS key to use|string s3uploadroot|Prefix for the S3 object|string
+noverifycert|Skip TLS Verification (deprecated in favor of SkipVerify)|bool skip_verify|Skip TLS Verification|bool